Skip to main content

 NOPE is a B2B service directed at organizations and adult professionals, not at children.

-We do not knowingly collect information directly from children.
-Our Customers may use our service in products that involve minors (for example, safeguarding or youth support services).
-Customers are responsible for complying with applicable laws governing data about children (such as COPPA in the United States) when they use our services.
+We do not knowingly collect personal information directly from children under 13.
+Our Customers may use our service in products that involve minors (for example, school safety platforms, youth mental health services, or safeguarding applications).

 13. Automated Processing and Human Oversight